-We want to be your go-to resource for all things financial and guide you through all of life’s financial decisions.
-Big or small.
+We want to be your go-to resource for all things financial and guide you through the transition to retirement.
 A one-stop-shop.

 How are you compensated?

-The only form of compensation that we receive is through a monthly/quarterly payment made directly by you.
+The only form of compensation that we receive is through a monthly or quarterly payment made directly by you.
 We agree to an annual fee at the beginning of our engagement and we charge that fee until we agree to a new fee.
 We generally do fee renewals on an annual basis.

 How can I calculate my fee before speaking with you?

-Good.
-You are doing your research and want to be informed.
+We are glad you asked this.
 Luckily, we don’t hide our fees.
 Please check out our pricing page for more details.

 What does it mean to be a fee-only firm?

 A fee-only firm only makes money through a fee charged directly to the client – never through commissions or kickbacks.
 Our only form of compensation is the payment made directly from you.
 We even refuse to take part in paid referral programs with other service providers (insurance agents, attorneys, etc) because we want to send you to the best professional, not the highest paying one.